Rishikant181/Ikea-Home/README.md

-# ikea-clone
+# Ikea-Home
-A sample Ikea clone
+A clone of the Ikea website's home page